segment-test/typewriter-examples/Readme.md

-# typewriter project integration exampless
+# typewriter project integration examples

 The example projects in this repo give some high level guidance as to how you can instrument the typewriter library into your applications.